MitoSegNet/MitoS-segmentation-tool/README.md

 ### Predict on pretrained MitoSegNet model

-* Select directory in which 8-bit raw images are stored: Images have to be 8-bit, tif format and single plane.
+* Select the directory in which 8-bit raw images are stored: Images have to be 8-bit, tif format and single plane.
 Use the macro MitoSegNet_PreProcessing.ijm for automated conversion of a large number of images (Prerequisite for macro usage is installation of Bio-Formats plugin on Fiji)
-* Select MitoSegNet_segmentation_model_with_weight_map_656_.hdf5 (which can be found in installation folder)
+* Select the MitoSegNet_model.hdf5 (which can be downloaded at https://zenodo.org/deposit/3539340)
 * Enter minimum object size (in pixels) to exclude noise from the final segmentation
 * Depending if you have all images in one folder, or multiple set of images in sub-folders you can select to apply the model to one folder or multiple folders (Folder > Subfolder > Images)
 * Select to predict on GPU or CPU (only on GPU version)